RoiShabi/cpu-perf-docs/atomics.md

 ```
 - LL/SC (load-linked/store-conditional) = It is separation of 2 instruction, `ll` loads memory and toggle the state of the memory address, `sc` stores value to new the address as long as there was no change from the `ll`.

-Both operations des not appear on the same processor since they are just different implementations the same ideal.
+The 2 operations do not appear both on one processor since they are just different implementations the same ideal.
 LL/SC follow RISC methodology, while CAS follows CISC methodology.

 **Read Next: [Compare Exchange operations](./atomic-compare-exchange.md)**